alinush/alinush.github.io/_posts/2024-06-13-keyless-blockchain-accounts-on-aptos.md

 {: .note}
 Google's own bottom line depends on their ability to protect their OpenID Connect (OIDC) secret keys which secure your keyless account because **those same keys secure the widely-used "Sign in with Google" flow** all across the web!

+### What is the ideal zkSNARK scheme for Keyless?

+Ideally, we need several properties from the zkSNARK scheme that proves the [keyless relation](#zk-relation-keyless-authentication).

+1. [zkVM-based](#i-have-a-very-fast-zkvm-why-dont-you-use-it), to mitigate against bugs in the keyless relation implementation
+1. fast client-side proving on **all** mobile (and desktop) browsers (i.e., $\le 5$ seconds)
+1. transparent or universal setup, to minimize deployment complexities
+1. small proof sizes (i.e., hundreds of bytes)
+1. fast verification time (i.e., 1-2 ms in 1 thread)

+Additional useful properties that the zkSNARK scheme could have:
+1. **PIOP-based**, which may allow us to expose "randomness" inside the circuit
+2. **Commit and prove**, which may allow us to compose with techniques such as FREpack[^SZ23e]

+Relaxations that could allow for:
+1. Higher proof sizes (1-3 KiB)
+2. $\omega(1)$ verification time, because the witness may be small enough

+Fallacies:
+1. **Not true:** "Once we have a stable, formally-verified circuit, we may not be changing it much anyway."
+1. **Not true:** "The SNARK will not change."
+    - New elliptic curve $\Rightarrow$ redo SNARK universal or trusted setup.
+    - New SNARK $\Rightarrow$ redo setup

+### Why Groth16?

+Given the current SoTA zkSNARK schemes, we must settle for [Groth16](/groth16).
+Groth16 gives us the fastest verifier we can get without making proving unnecessarily slow.

+Unfortunately, it only meets some of our requirements:
+1. ❌ R1CS-based zkSNARKs
+   - $\Rightarrow$ need to formally-verify the keyless relation DSL implementation
+   - $\Rightarrow$ need [training wheels](/training-wheels) $\Rightarrow$ need proving service
+1. ❌ slow client-side proving (25-37 seconds)
+   - $\Rightarrow$ need proving service
+1. ❌ trusted setup ceremonies whenever the keyless relation DSL implementation is upgraded
+1. ✅ small proof sizes (e.g., $128-192$ bytes)
+1. ✅ fast verification time (e.g., 1.4 ms in 1 thread)

+### Why not universal setup zkSNARKs?

+We cannot yet find one with a fast verifier and a fast prover.
+We can only get one or the other.

+Benefits:

+ 1. No more MPC setup ceremony
+    + $\Rightarrow$ less code
+    + $\Rightarrow$ less complexity
+    + $\Rightarrow$ less human coordination
+ 1. Seamless to upgrade on-chain VK after bug fixes
+ 1. Could allow for setting up **families of circuits** rather than a single circuit
+    - $\Rightarrow$ this could mitigate against their slower proving time
+ 1. Easier to orchestrate prover service (PS) deployment
+    - Just point it to the DSL implementation code
+    - PS will compute the PRK on its own and cache it in the cloud

+Challenges:

+ 1. Slower ZKP verification time on-chain (e.g., custom gates in PLONK)
+ 1. Larger ZKP proofs in TXNs
+ 1. Even with _families of circuits_, browser clients must download a potentially-large PRK
+    + The alternative is to compute the PRK from the (likey-smaller) circuit code (e.g., R1CS or PLONK constraints)
+ 1. Slower proving time, typically (but maybe we make up for it via the "family of circuits trick")

 ### I have a very fast [zk]VM, why don't you use it?

 Switching to an (actual) zkVM[^zkzk] would be amazing for a lot of reasons: